code-distortion/currency/README.md

 ### Default currency-code

-The default currency-code isn't set to begin with but one can be chosen.
-This is so that as a developer you will have to either:
+The default currency-code isn't set to begin with but you can choose one.
+If you use Laravel this may be set in the /config/currency.php config file.
+See the [Laravel](#laravel) section below for more details.
+Otherwise you may:

-- consciously specify the currency-code for each use (perhaps stored with each amount in your database).
-Useful when a website deals with multiple currencies.
-- or consciously choose a default - useful when the application won't need multiple-currencies.

 ``` php
 Currency::new(5, 'USD'); // ok - $5 USD